 - 4th – Jubilwell Kayna, Sussex Spaniel, handled by Mr B A Cadwell and owned by Mr B A and Mrs J Cadwell.

 A Certificate of Merit was awarded to Sh Ch Pindani Myrtle, Sussex Spaniel, handled by Mr I D Smith and owned by Mrs K and Mr I D Smith.

 Caroline Kisko, Kennel Club Secretary, said: "This trial was open to all Spaniels other than Cockers and English Springers, and it was great to see such consistent performances from both the Clumber and Sussex Spaniel breeds.

 “Our congratulations go to Lemon Rose Huddlestone and Roy for their victory against such tough competition.
 This result is particularly impressive in a dog so young.
 We wish them much continued success in the sport in the future.”

-A full list of Kennel Club field trials, including schedules and entry forms, can be found here.
+Browse our full list of Kennel Club field trials, including schedules and entry forms.